BoiMat/Multi-View-Stereo-Reconstruction/README.md

 # Multi-View Stereo Reconstruction Thesis Work

 This repository contains the dataset and code for my thesis work on Multi-view Stereo (MVS) Depth Estimation and 3D Reconstruction.
-The project involves the use of three different MVS techniques: COLMAP, GBi-Net, and MVSformer, applied to a custom dataset captured with a cobot (collaborative robot).
+The project involves the use of three different MVS techniques: COLMAP, GBi-Net, and MVSformer, applied to a custom dataset captured with a URX10e collaborative robot.

 ## Dataset Structure